Finding a Top Financial Advisor Firm in Kansas

 The fee-based firm doesn’t call for a set amount of minimum assets to open an account with one of its advisors.
-You will find three certified financial planners (CFPs) and one chartered financial analyst (CFA) working at this firm.
+You will find four certified financial planners (CFPs) and one chartered financial analyst (CFA) working at this firm.

 If an advisor at this firm offers you an insurance policy and you purchase it, know that he or she may earn a commission.
 But because of the firm’s registration with the SEC, it’s bound by fiduciary duty.

 The Retirement Planning Group, Inc. Background

 The Retirement Planning Group has five principal owners: Chris K. Costello, Kevin M. Conard, Ryan P. Costello, Robert R. O’Blennis and Dwight Twillman.

 This firm prides itself on being able to manage the financial needs of its clients no matter the situation.
 As a result, its offered services cover many different life events:

 - Debt management